aditya-8128/Bus-Tracking-System/README.md

 ---

 ## Safety
-- Perform initial wiring and testing on a bench power supply, not the vehicle battery.
+- Performed initial wiring and testing on a bench power supply, not the vehicle battery.
-- Confirm buck converter output with a multimeter before connecting the tracker.
+- Confirmed buck converter output with a multimeter before connecting the tracker.
-- When wiring to the vehicle, follow standard electrical safety procedures and, if needed, consult a qualified technician.

 ---